Art Museums: TIPS for Taking the Kids

 He has painted his roof, but not back to the neat and tidy original way.
 The neighbors all meet and give one person the task of setting Mr. Plumbean straight, but after the ‘talk’ that neighbor’s house is now painted differently, too!

 One by one the neighbors meet with Mr. Plumbean and then paint their house to reflect their dreams until the entire street has unusual homes on it.
-The people say, “Our street is us and we are it.
-Our street is where we like to be, and it looks like all our dreams.”
+The people say,

 Perhaps not great for home values – LOL – but a wonderful way to discuss that art is in the eye of the beholder.
 We should be accepting and tolerant of individual choices!
 What do your dreams look like?
 Great opportunity for discussion.